Geoffrey Thün

 Geoffrey Thün, Associate Professor of Architecture, Taubman College of Architecture & Urban Planning, University of Michigan, USA during the workshop Territorial scale: Recognizing politico-environmental ecologies.

-Geoffrey Thün is an Associate Professor of Architecture at the Taubman College of Architecture & Urban Planning, University of Michigan in Ann Arbor, MI, USA.
+Geoffrey Thün is Professor of Architecture and Associate Vice President for Research: Social Sciences, Humanities & the Arts at the Taubman College of Architecture & Urban Planning, University of Michigan in Ann Arbor, MI, USA.
+He was Moderator of the Workshop “Territorial Scale” at the 5th Holcim Forum 2016 on “Infrastructure Space” held in Detroit, USA.

 He holds a Master of Urban Design from the University of Toronto and a Professional BArch and Bachelor of Environmental Studies from the University of Waterloo, Canada.